thradams/cake/README.md

 # 🍰 Cake

-Cake is a C23 compiler front end written from scratch in C.

-The compiler can be used to translate new versions of C (like C23) to C99.

-It also can be used to try out new features for the C language.
+Cake is a compiler front end written from scratch in C, specifically designed for C23.
+It allows you to translate newer versions of C, such as C23, to C99.
+Additionally, Cake provides a platform for experimenting with new features for the C language, including extensions like lambdas and defer.

-Extensions like lambdas, defer and more were implemented.

 # Web Playground